thebrodega/woocommerce-ziftr/readme.txt

 == Description ==

-This plugin Extend Woocoommerce based sites to add the Ziftr features.
+This plugin Extend Woocoommerce based sites with Ziftr features.

 				< more description coming.. >